JaydenE55/rickroll-oti/README.md

 # RickRoll-OTI (Over The Internet)
-This code allows you to connect to an ESP8266 using Blynk and trigger a buzzer that plays "Never Gonna Give you Up" By Rick Astley.
+RickRoll-OTI allows you to connect to an ESP8266 using Blynk and trigger a buzzer that plays "Never Gonna Give you Up" By Rick Astley.

 ## Getting Started
 1. Download the Blynk App from the Google Play or app Store and install it.